thimakulani/Even-And-Odds/README.md

 Anytime during the day till 22h00, you need your errands to be completed correctly in your absenteeism with your instructions, make a request to Even and Odds
 How it works.

-A user creates an account,
+A user creates an account

-Logins into the app,
+Logins into the app

-Select delivery request,
+Select delivery request

-Select or search for a pickup and destination location, Complete your request and your delivery will be processed, Realtime chat with service provide,
+Select or search for a pickup and destination location

+Complete your request and your delivery will be processed

+Realtime chat with service provide

-Update profile,
+Update profile

 Receive updates from service provider.